 4. How to make a fold twist

 Finally, you need to master the fold twist.
 This twist is made the same way as a lock twist is except the balloon segments begin further away.
 For a lock twist, you twist two adjoining segments together for a tight twist.
 For a fold twist create three longer basic twist segments.
 Then twist the first and last segment together.
 The middle segment will now curve and form a loop.
 This is your fold twist.
 You’ve now created an ear for a little dog!

 What do I need to make balloon animals?

+Now you have the basic techniques you need to buy your supplies!
 All you need is a balloon pump and some balloons.

 You do really need a pump (as anyone who has tried blowing up modelling balloons without one can testify) but they’re inexpensive and if you get the right one they’ll last you ages.
 It’s definitely worth investing in a pump that’s not the cheapest out there.
 I’ve learnt this the hard way and broken two bargain pumps within minutes before I clocked that it might be a good investment to spend a bit more on hardware that would last.
 I should add, they’re still really not very expensive.

 - Buy it now: Magnolia Balloon Inflator Hand Pump (£6.49 Amazon)

 There are various sizes of modelling balloons out there, and they come with a number that refers to the size of their diameter and length once inflated.
 The most common size for twisting is 260 – which means 2 x 60inches.
 Personally, I’ve never used this measurement when buying balloons – either in person in a party shop or online – I just buy a pack of modelling balloons and hey presto they do the trick.